Cohomology of the Bruhat-Tits strata in the unramified unitary Rapoport-Zink space of signature $(1,n-1)$: Irreducible unipotent representations of the finite unitary group

-Furthermore the unipotent representations decompose non trivially into various Harish-Chandra series, as we recall from \cite{geck} 4.3.\\ We consider an integer $t\geq 0$ such that $n$ decomposes as $n = 2a + \frac{t(t+1)}{2}$ for some $a\geq 0$.
-We also consider the block-diagonal Levi complement $L_t \simeq \mathrm{GL}_1(q^2)^a \times \mathrm U_{\frac{t(t+1)}{2}}(q)$ which corresponds to the choice of simple reflexions $s_{a+1}, \ldots , s_{n-a-1}$ with the notations of \textbf{2.5}.
-We write $\rho_t$ for the irreducible character obtained by coupling the unique unipotent cuspidal character of the unitary component with the trivial characters for the various $\mathrm{GL}_1$ components.
-Then $\mathcal E(\mathrm U_n(q),1)$ decomposes as the disjoint union of all the Harish-Chandra series $\mathcal E(\mathrm U_n(q), (L_t,\rho_t))$ for all possible choices of $t$.
-With these notations, the principal unipotent series corresponds to $t=0$ if $n$ is even and to $t=1$ if $n$ is odd.\\ Given an irreducible unipotent representation $\rho_{\lambda}$ of $\mathrm U_n(q)$, there is a combinatorical way of determining the Harish-Chandra series to which it belongs.
+\paragraph{}Given an irreducible unipotent representation $\rho_{\lambda}$ of $\mathrm U_n(q)$, there is a combinatorical way of determining the Harish-Chandra series to which it belongs.
 We consider the Young diagram of $\lambda$.
 We call \textbf{domino} any pair of adjacent boxes in the diagram.
 It may be either vertical or horizontal.
-We remove dominoes from the diagram of $\lambda$ so that the resulting shape is again a Young diagram, until one can not proceed further.
-This process results in the Young diagram of the partition $\Delta_t$ for some $t\geq 0$, and it is called the \textbf{$2$-core} of $\lambda$.
+We remove dominoes from the rim of the diagram of $\lambda$ so that the resulting shape is again a Young diagram, until one can not proceed further.
+This process results in the Young diagram of the partition $\Delta_x$ for some $x\geq 0$, and it is called the \textbf{$2$-core} of $\lambda$.
 It does not depend on the successive choices for the dominoes.
-Then, the representation $\rho_{\lambda}$ belongs to the series $\mathcal E(\mathrm U_n(q),(L_t,\rho_t))$ if and only if $\lambda$ has $2$-core $\Delta_t$. \\ For instance, the diagram $\lambda = (3^2,2^2,1)$ given in \textbf{4.2} has $2$-core $\Delta_1$, as it can be determined by the following steps.
+Then, the representation $\rho_{\lambda}$ belongs to the series $\mathcal E(\mathrm U_n(q),(L_x,\rho_x))$ if and only if $\lambda$ has $2$-core $\Delta_x$. \\ For instance, the diagram $\lambda = (3^2,2^2,1)$ has $2$-core $\Delta_1$, as it can be determined by the following steps.
 We put crosses inside the successive dominoes that we remove from the diagram.
 Thus, the unipotent representation $\rho_{\lambda}$ of $\mathrm{U}_{11}(q)$ belongs to the unipotent principal series $\mathcal E(\mathrm U_{11}(q),(L_1,\rho_1))$.